jooh/neuroconda/README.md

 use.
 Please let us know if you want to see any additional packages.

 The idea with this repo is to provide an open specification of the environment that was used to run a particular analysis on the CBU imaging system.
+If you report that you used a particular release of this environment in your manuscript, you are providing a fairly complete description of your analysis software.

 # Usage (on the CBU imaging system)